WillCaton2350/Gesture-Tracking/README.md

 # Gesture-Tracking
-Hand tracking in python opencv
+Hand tracking and volume in python opencv and osascript